A New Study Suggests That Your 'Gluten Sensitivity' May Be More Than a Trendy, Made-Up Illness

 Videos by VICE

-But the really stupid thing to do would have been to eat something that made you feel gross, including gluten—a collection of the the world’s most studied proteins found in wheat, barley and rye.
-But now, a new study led by a Columbia University researcher indicates that your suspicion that something was wrong might be rooted in actual biology.

 Published in the journal Gut last week, the study tested people without celiac disease who reported having wheat sensitivities.
-They turned out to show signs of their immune systems going haywire, and had indicators of damage to their intestinal walls.
-In other words: if anyone gave you a hard time about your “fake” illness, science has taken one step towards vindicating you.
+They turned out to show signs of their immune systems going haywire and had indicators of damage to their intestinal walls.
+In other words: If anyone gave you a hard time about your “fake” illness, science has taken one step toward vindicating you.

 Whether or not the effect comes directly from gluten, though, the takeaway for patients will likely be the same: They’ll need to avoid wheat.